aesiniath/publish/doc/Background.markdown

 Background
 ==========

-Web pages on are the global standard for displaying and searching information but authoring content for them in raw HTML is tedious; this led to the advent of lightweight markup formats like Markdown that could easily be converted to HTML (it is no co-incidence that they represent documents using formatting conventions prevalent in the early days of the internet when users conveyed semantic information in text based mailing lists and Usenet newsgroups using such lightweight markup).
+Web pages are the global standard for displaying and searching information but authoring content for them in raw HTML is tedious.
+This led to the advent of lightweight markup formats like Markdown that could easily be converted to HTML (it is no co-incidence that these styles represent documents using formatting conventions that were evolved in the early days of the internet by users who wanted to conveyed semantic information in text-based mailing lists and Usenet newsgroups).

 Somewhat surprisingly, the web continues to struggle with taking content into print form.
-Perhaps browsers are so overwhelmed by their own success;
-certainly many people are happy to read content on screens surrounded by flashy banner ads.
+Perhaps browser vendors are so overwhelmed by their own success that they don't feel the need to cater for this use case; certainly many people are happy to read content on screens surrounded by flashy banner ads.

 For certain audiences, however, getting high-quality printed output on **paper** (or at least into a form that _could_ be printed to paper) is the primary requirement.
-These users include researchers needing to document results, business and organizations wishing to circulate content for review and approval, writers wishing to produce their work in manuscript form suitable for editing, and publishers needing to take content and actually do pre-press rendering into a form "camera ready".
+These users include

+ - researchers needing to document results;
+ - business and organizations wishing to circulate content for review and approval;
+ - writers wishing to produce their work in manuscript form suitable for editing;
+ - publishers needing to do typesetting and actual pre-press rendering of manuscripts into "camera ready" form; and
+ - humans who don't like flashy banner ads.

+The challenges and complications of this process are...

 Images
 ------